Month 4, Week 1

 Month 4, Week 1 Tips

-- Help your baby enjoy the book you’re reading to him by being a ham.
-Make funny voices and animal noises to engage his interest.
+- Help your baby enjoy the book you’re reading to them by being a ham.
+Make funny voices and animal noises to engage their interest.

 - Your baby isn't crawling yet, but babyproof ahead of time.
 Make sure there are locks on low cabinets that store dangerous items such as household cleaners.

-- Your baby is sitting up better and better, but he still needs your support to stay upright safely.
+- Your baby is sitting up better and better, but they still need your support to stay upright safely.
 Don’t leave baby alone in a Bumbo-type seat or propped on a nursing pillow.